top of page

 • Pick up and drop off arrangements

-Before School Lessons With the exception of Boys Dance, students will meet their teacher at the allocated classroom.
+Before School Lessons Students will meet their teacher at the allocated classroom.
 The Boys Dance class will meet their teacher at the front of the school on the silver bench seats near the Iona Cafe.
 If students arrive late, they may walk themselves up to the allocated classroom.
-After School Lessons Due to some classes running back to back, it will now be necessary for parents to collect their child from the allocated classroom.
-This will apply to the following classes: Monday Junior Jazz/stretch class Pre-Primary Ballet Thursday Grade 1 Ballet Grade 2 Ballet All remaining classes, teachers will walk students out the front of the school to meet parents and carers.
+After School Lessons At the end of the school day, Primary students are to wait in the Sola for their dance teachers to collect them and walk them across to their dedicated room.
+At the end of dance classes, due to some classes running back to back, it will be necessary for parents to collect their child from inside the performing arts building near the glass doors, at the cafe.
 Please be advised that siblings of students attending RAD classes will not be permitted to wait around whilst their sibling is attending a lesson.
 These students will be required to adhere to normal school protocols in regards to morning and afternoon drop off supervision.
 Notification of Attendance at Classes Where possible, emailing us prior to your child attending one of our classes is always appreciated.
 Additionally, it would be helpful if you could place a note in your child’s diary advising the classroom teacher of their afternoon arrangements, for example, “RAD Ballet”.

 • How to enrol